Pylons/pyramid/docs/glossary.rst

      A popular `Javascript library <http://jquery.org>`_.

    renderer
-     A serializer that can be referred to via :term:`view configuration` which converts a non-:term:`Response` return
-     values from a :term:`view` into a string (and ultimately a response).
-Using a renderer can make writing views that require templating or other serialization less tedious.
+     A serializer which converts non-:term:`Response` return values from a :term:`view` into a string, and ultimately into a response, usually through :term:`view configuration`.
+Using a renderer can make writing views that require templating or other serialization, like JSON, less tedious.
 See :ref:`views_which_use_a_renderer` for more information.

    renderer factory
      A factory which creates a :term:`renderer`.
 See